Xudong-Huang/rcu_list/README.md

 - `iter`: Iterate over the list.

 each `Entry` that returned by instert operations could do the following operations:
-- `insert_after`: Insert an element after the entry.
-- `remove_after`: Remove the element after the entry.
 - `deref`: Read the value of the current element.

 ## DoubleLinkedList